 Human rights defenders Ahmad Khalifa and Mohammad Abu El Taher Jabareen are facing severe charges for chanting commonly used slogans during a Palestinian anti-war protest.

-On 30 January 2024, a well-known Palestinian human rights lawyer, a citizen of Israel, was released from 110 days of detention and placed under house arrest for organizing a peaceful protest against Israel’s war on Gaza.
-The Supreme Court overturned the Haifa District Court's decision to detain Attorney Khalifa until the conclusion of all proceedings.
+On 9 February 2024, a well-known Palestinian human rights lawyer, a citizen of Israel, was released from 110 days of detention and placed under house arrest for organizing a peaceful protest against Israel’s war on Gaza.
+This followed the Supreme Court's ruling on February 8 to overturn the Haifa District Court's decision to detain Attorney Khalifa until the conclusion of all proceedings.

 On 19 October 2023, Attorney Khalifa, along with 10 other protesters, including four minors, was arrested during a demonstration in Umm al-Fahm against the war.
 The police forcefully dispersed the protest, with reports indicating the police's use of rubber bullets and stun grenades.
 The courts released all detainees within three days, except for Attorney Khalifa and Mr. Mohammad Abu El Taher Jabareen, a 31-year-old activist and social worker.